 We had so many great times and so many great arguments.
 I miss him, everyday.

-Mr. Dion Green is the Founder/CEO of Flourishing Under Distress Given Encouragement (FUDGE) a 501c3 nonprofit that helps survivors through traumatic experiences with resources and support.
-The FUDGE Foundation seeks to support individuals on their journey of grief and healing from traumatic events through the delivery of support service and advocacy at both a local and national level.
+Mr. Dion Green is the Founder/CEO of Flourishing Under Distress Given Encouragement (FUDGE), a 501c3 nonprofit that helps survivors through traumatic experiences with resources and support.
+The FUDGE Foundation seeks to support individuals on their journey of grief and healing from traumatic events by delivering support services and advocacy locally and nationally.

 Mr. Green is a published author of a memoir, Untitled Act of God/Act of Man sharing his tragedies and demonstrating a sense of resilience through his journey by forgiving and giving back to his community.

-Mr. Green is a 2021 graduate of Leadership Ohio which was the second largest class in the programs history and was compromised of accomplished professionals from the private sector, government, and non-profit areas.
+Mr. Green is a graduate of Leadership Ohio’s 2021 cohort, which represents the second largest class in the program’s history, comprising accomplished professionals from various sectors, including the private sector, government, and non-profit organizations.
+Furthermore, Mr. Green is also a graduate of Leadership Clark County, having completed the program in 2022.

 From incarceration to a devastating tornado, and to a tragic mass shooting, author Dion Green narrates the story of his life and the challenges he faced.
 Beginning with his youth and growing up in Springfield, Ohio, he shares his memories and recaps the significant and life-changing events he experienced.